barbarer/py4e-int/_sources/regex/writecode.rst

         .. tab:: Answer

             .. activecode:: regex_writecode9a
-                :available_files: mbox-short4.txt
+                :datafile: mbox-short.txt
                 :optional:
                 :autograde: unittest

-                Using "mbox-short4.txt", extract the number next to each email (the amount of emails each person has sent) using a regex equation, and calculate the total amount of emails sent.
+                Using "mbox-short.txt", extract the number next to each email (the amount of emails each person has sent) using a regex equation, and calculate the total amount of emails sent.
 Save this to the variable 'total_emails'.
 Use the () character to capture and return the number.